 Views to the outdoors provide building occupants with not only natural daylight but a visual connection to the environment.
 This visual connection has demonstrated increased morale in workers over the period of a work day and is an important part of a comprehensive indoor environmental strategy.1 Locating private office spaces away from the building envelope, implementing lower partitions, and providing open office space adjacent to exterior-facing windows are all strategies to optimize views for building occupants.
 However, employing these strategies to increase views must be balanced with acoustical and HVAC zoning objectives.

 IEQ is all about health and comfort.
 The optimum indoor comfort "settings" for one individual is never the same as his neighbor.
-As a result, providing controllability over indoor environmental conditions, namely thermal comfort, luminance levels, and acoustics, allows occupants to tailor their surroundings to what works best for them.
-In the process, utility costs are reduced and productivity is improved.

 Incorporating task lights into the overall lighting strategy allows occupants to customize their ambient light conditions on a personalized basis.
 Task lights can be hard-wired into a cubicle / desk or come simply in the form of a desk lamp.
 All automated controls, including occupancy sensors, should allow for occupant override.
 Occupants should also be given control over natural light levels through effective, adjustable shading.

 Modern office policies and technologies enable mobility as a means for the occupant to seek out desirable environmental conditions.
 Mobile laptops and Wi-Fi internet allow users to take work to more conducive areas for their task at hand, including the exterior of the building.
 Distracting acoustics can be avoided altogether by simply moving location.
 Consider corporate telecommuting programs that incentivize occupants for working in more beneficial areas.
 Mobility further increases individual control, which is essential to high indoor environmental quality.